If once in your life, you told yourself stuff like:

 - Week 4: between 80 to 100 emails per day

 Obviously, the numbers may vary depending on who you're emailing and what does your complaint rate look like.

-The big drawback of this method is that it's really time-consuming.
-You also have no insurance that the people you email will actually reply to your emails.
+The big drawback of this method is that it's time-consuming.
+You also have no insurances that the people you email will reply.

 Precisely the reason why we've created a second way!